getify/monio/MONADS.md

 2. Right Identity
 3. Associativity

-These "laws" are required behaviors for a value to be considered a "monad".
+These "laws" are required behaviors for a value to act like a "monad".
 That's what gives us the *guarantees* of how such a value or operation will interact with other monad-conforming values in the program.

 The formality and mathematical importance of these laws is not super important to immerse in right now.
 But to illustrate them very simply with our trivial identity monad `Just` from **Monio**: